rnoeliab/WRF-GHG-Prepy/README.md

 This information will be necessary to run the "[prep_edgar.py](https://github.com/rnoeliab/Inputs-WRF-VPRM/blob/main/pys/prep_edgar.py)" script.

-## 2. Fire Emissions
+### C. Fire Emissions
 Preparing the Fire emissions:

+Firstly,
-To obtain fire emissions data from [GFAS website](https://ads.atmosphere.copernicus.eu/cdsapp#!/dataset/cams-global-fire-emissions-gfas?tab=form), it is necessary to perform some previous steps:
+- To obtain fire emissions data from [GFAS website](https://ads.atmosphere.copernicus.eu/cdsapp#!/dataset/cams-global-fire-emissions-gfas?tab=form), it is necessary to perform some previous steps:

 ```
 1. Create ".cdsapirc" in the $HOME/ directory